Cabin Decor Ideas: 10 Ways To Design A Cozy Space

 Lighting is very important in interior design.
 Exterior lighting fixtures can add an unexpected and casually cool look to indoor rooms.
 Lanterns, for example, add a cozy and homey feel when used as chandeliers or sconces.
 Light fixtures with exposed light bulbs or candle fixtures give a rustic cabin feel to any space.

 For best results, pick one finish – such as black metal – and use that on all of the light fixtures in your cabin style home.
 A cohesive metal allows you to play with different styles of lighting but keeps them from looking too eclectic or mismatched.

 2. Mix And Match Patterns And Textures

-Blending different patterns and textures, while a very boho decor trend, can create a cozy and eclectic feel to any room.
-Cabin style decor should feel very layered and collected over time.
+Blending different patterns and textures, while a very boho decor trend, can create a cozy and eclectic feel to any living room or bedroom.
+Cabin-style decor should feel very layered and collected over time.
 Playing with textures is a great way to bring interest into your home without feeling too busy with lots of different colors.